itz-anas/CollaborativeCommunity/README.md

 ## 🚀 Live Demo

 👉 [Click to View Live](https://cfmt32-5000.csb.app)
+To enjoy the complete website run this repository on "SANDBOX"

 > _Note: GitHub Pages only shows frontend.
 Full app runs on sandbox or full-stack platforms like Render._